With a program like GWTeach, interested participants may have some additional questions. Below are some of the questions that we receive frequently.

 Yes!
 There are several scholarships that GWTeach students can apply for including the Noyce Scholarship, Apprentice Teacher Scholarships, and Financial Need Scholarships.
 Visit our Current Students tab for more details.

-The first two GWTeach classes (Step 1 and Step 2) are designed as 1 and 2 credit classes in order to easily fit into your schedule.
-If you want to check out the program, but are over the credit hour limit, talk to a GWTeach advisor about available scholarships to cover this cost.
-We recommend that you talk to a GWTeach advisor or your general academic advisor to find out how to fit all the GWTeach classes into your schedule during your undergraduate career.
+The first class that you should plan to take is GTCH 2003 (Step 1 and 2 Hybrid: Inquiry Approaches to Teaching and Lesson Design).
+If you love the course and possibly want to complete the minor in STEM Teaching, we recommend that you talk to a GWTeach advisor or your general academic advisor to find out how to fit all the GWTeach classes into your schedule during your undergraduate career.

 Absolutely!
-46 states in the country have reciprocity agreements with the District of Columbia (sorry Utah, Iowa, Minnesota, and Alaska).
+48 states in the country have reciprocity agreements with the District of Columbia (excluding New Mexico and South Dakota).
 That means you could potentially work as a teacher nearly anywhere in the country after you are certified to teach in DC.